- Student submissions will be presented in the Student Commons Building, on the Denver Campus.

 - Presentations should be tailored to an educated, non-expert audience.

 Types of Student Exhibits

-Please specify on your application whether you want an easel, table or wall space.
-Typically posters are approximately 3' X 4'.
-If you have a larger display, please specify your needs on your application or email firstname.lastname@example.org to make sure we have an appropriate space reserved for your display.
+Paper posters should be 3' X 4' in size.
+If you have a larger poster, please specify your needs on your application to make sure we have an appropriate space reserved.